 The implementation of a local accountability system is optional.
-Districts and open-enrollment charter schools that choose to participate must follow the procedures for implementation outlined in the applicable Local Accountability System Guide.
+Districts and open-enrollment charter schools that choose to participate must follow the procedures for implementation outlined in the applicable Local Accountability System Guide found at https://tea.texas.gov/texas-schools/accountability/local-accountability-system.